 A Savannah landmark, the Planters Inn makes sure its guests mix and mingle—the evening wine-and-cheese reception is a house party where the concierge introduces fellow guests, a good cross-section of leisure and business travelers, many of whom are repeats.
 Built in 1812, the hotel's lobby retains the regal tone of a bygone golden age, with classical music adding to the ambience.
 Guest rooms are decorated with fine fabrics and Baker furnishings (a 1920s design named

 for the Dutch immigrant cabinetmaker).
-Continental breakfast is delivered to the rooms.
-Either a mini-refrigerator or microwave can be rented at an additional charge.
+The best overlook Reynolds Square; some have working fireplaces.
+Continental breakfast is delivered to your room.
 Guests are asked (with a wink) not to disturb the friendly ghost who reputedly inhabits the hotel.
-The best rooms overlook Reynolds Square; some have working fireplaces.